Tomer Capone: The Boys and international recognition (2019–2026)

-In 2020, he starred as Moti, the protagonist of the Israeli drama series, One on One on Kan 11.
-In the same year, Capone reunited with his One Week and a Day director, Asaph Polonsky, to film the Israeli short film, Long Distance, alongside Niv Sultan.
+In 2020, Capone starred as Moti, the protagonist of the Israeli drama series One on One on Kan 11.
+That same year, he reunited with his One Week and a Day director, Asaph Polonsky, to film the Israeli short film Long Distance, alongside Niv Sultan.

-In 2024, Capone starred in the new Israeli romcom limited series, Save the Date (Bekarov Etzli) on Channel 12 alongside Adi Havshush and Oshri Cohen.
+In 2024, Capone starred in the Israeli romantic comedy limited series Save the Date (Bekarov Etzli) on Channel 12, alongside Adi Havshush and Oshri Cohen.